Clark State Scholars

 Violation of any local, state, or federal law; including but not limited to driving under the influence of alcohol and possession of illegal substances

-Mentor Activity Policies (Board Approved 6-14-07)
+Mentor Activity Policies

 -